Authorization for delivery for registered letters

 Before placing an order, the private recipient must confirm that they have read and accepted the General Terms and Conditions of “My consignments”.
 Swiss Post documents the delivery electronically.
 After delivery of the registered letter, any and all liability claims against Swiss Post are excluded.

-For business customers, proof of delivery can be viewed in the “Track consignments Business” online service, and authorization for delivery is displayed as follows in track and trace:
+For business customers, confirmation of receipt can be viewed in the “Track consignments Business” online service, and authorization for delivery is displayed as follows in track and trace: